 Jesse Burton provided more detail on the energy crisis in the coal sector and why South Africa experiences load-shedding

-Other work, which helped inform the B2G report, was presented at the launch, adding more light to the current and future energy landscape in the country.
+Other work, which helped inform the Brown to Green Report, was presented at the launch, adding more light to the current and future energy landscape in the country.
 Jesse Burton presented work on the state of the coal industry of South Africa, which indicates that the coal sector is in a crisis.
 Coal for power is no longer cheap or economical in the country, and the future of numerous communities in the coal regions of South Africa – primarily Mpumulanga – are at huge risk.
-Government needs to focus on assisting coal workers with the transition away from fossil fuels which has been the primary source of energy supporting the South African economy for decades.
+The government needs to focus on assisting coal workers with the transition away from fossil fuels which has been the primary source of energy supporting the South African economy for decades.

 Bryce McCall, researcher at the ERC, presented the future of the energy sector and addresses how South Africa could transition to a low-carbon energy mix.